 If deemed necessary to uphold security, a detainee can be confined in their room if this is necessary for the orderly running of the centre and for safety reasons or if the foreigner represents a danger to themselves or to others.
 Such a decision must be reviewed as often as is required but at least every third day.
 If the person is a danger to themselves then a medical examination should be promptly ordered.
 There is no requirement that detention confined to a room at the centre must be tried before removing someone to police custody or to the prison services.

 A detainee is not allowed to have alcoholic drinks or other stimulants or any object that can hurt anyone or be to the detriment of the keeping of order at the detention centre.
-Basically the detainee should be allowed to retain objects of personal value and other belongings.
-Belts and braces are not normally taken from the detainee nor are objects such as personal cutlery, perfume bottles and deodorants.
-However the possession of a knife is not allowed.
-Regarding medicine there are restrictions to possessing a large number of sleeping tablets.
-Since the staff at the detention do not have medical training it can sometimes be difficult to know what to decide in individual cases.
-However, they can refer to guidelines issue by the Social Welfare Board.
+But, the detainee should be allowed to retain objects of personal value and other belongings.

 Mail sent to the detainee can sometimes be the object of examination, in which case it should be opened in the presence of the detainee.
 If the detainee does not consent to the package being opened in their presence then the object should be put aside and not opened.
 An examination of the contents should not include reading a letter or other written documents.
-Mail from legal counsel, lawyers, international organs that have the right to receive complaints from individuals or from the UNHCR must not be opened.
-If it is clear from the weight or thickness of a letter that it only contains written material then it should be handed over to the detainee without any inspection.
-However if there is a reasonable suspicion that the letter or package contains drugs, alcoholic drinks or dangerous objects then the detainee should be summoned and the object may be inspected.
-A letter must not be opened or scanned before the detainee gives their permission.
-If staff suspects that a letter may have passport or other identity document in it they are not allowed to open that mail.
-The only way the authorities can use their right to take care of a passport is if the detainee shows it to them.
+Mail from legal counsel, lawyers, international organisations that have the right to receive complaints from individuals or from the UNHCR must not be opened.

 Smart phones are not allowed in detention centres since they can be used to take photos of persons present there.
 Simpler mobile phones without a camera function can be borrowed from the detention centre.
 Personal belongings that the detainee cannot have in their room are stored at the detention centre, unless the property is illegal, in which case it is handed over to the police.
 They can have access to these objects upon leaving the detention centre, as a list needs to be made of all stored objects.

-Kållered, Gothenburg: During an inspection in 2018, the Ombudsman (JO) pointed out that routines regarding the removal and placement of disruptive detainees in a police holding were lacking in consistency and poorly motivated.
-The general impression at the inspection was that the work at the detention centre in many ways works satisfactorily, but that the facility is overcrowded and there are problems with the detainees who have drug addictions.
-The JO notes some deficiencies, including
+Kållered, Gothenburg: During their last inspection in 2018, the Ombudsman (JO) pointed out that routines regarding the removal and placement of disruptive detainees in a police holding were lacking in consistency and poorly motivated.
+The general impression at the inspection was that the work at the detention centre in many ways was satisfactorily, but that the facility was overcrowded and there were problems with the detainees who have drug addictions.
+The JO noted some deficiencies, including

 - lack of uniform procedures for how circumstances are documented as the basis for decisions on separation and security placement are and that the documentation when the separation is suspended has not been done uniformly;